Creamy Biltong Potjie Recipe (Campfire Comfort Food)

 4

-Once the pasta is cooked through and most of the water is absorbed, pour in your milk and heavy cream.
-Add a generous handful (or more) of grated cheese and give it a really good stir so the cheese melts into a thick sauce.
+Once the pasta is cooked through and most of the water is absorbed, pour in the milk and cream.
+Add a generous handful (or more) of grated cheddar and stir well so the cheese melts into a thick, glossy sauce.

 5